nusCS2113-AY1819S1/website/admin/project-deliverables.md

    * **C. Amount of work** [{{ icon_individual }}]:  Evaluate the amount of work on a scale of 0 to 30
      * Consider [this PR (`history` command)](https://github.com/se-edu/addressbook-level4/pull/440/files) as 5 units of effort which means [this PR (`undo/redo` command)](https://github.com/se-edu/addressbook-level4/pull/610/files) is about 15 points of effort.
 Given that 30 points matches an effort twice as that needed for the `undo/redo` feature (which was given as an example of an `A` grade project), we expect most students to be have efforts lower than 20.
      * Count all implementation/testing/documentation work as mentioned in that person's portfolio page.
-     * :exclamation: Do not give a high value just _to be nice_.
+     * {{ icon_important_big_red }} Do not give a high value just _to be nice_.
 If your estimate is wildly inaccurate, it means you are unable to estimate the effort required to implement a feature in a project that you are supposed to know well at this point. ==You will lose marks if that is the case.==
      * When estimating effort, ignore features that are driven by GUI inputs.

-   * **D. Depth of feature (major feature)** [{{ icon_individual }}]: Evaluate ==the major feature== done by the student for difficulty, depth, and completeness.
+   * **D. Depth of feature** [{{ icon_individual }}]: Evaluate the feature done by the student for difficulty, depth, and completeness.
 Note: examples given below assumes AB4 did not have the commands `edit`, `undo`, and `redo`.
      * `low` : An easy feature %%&nbsp;e.g. make the existing _find_ command case insensitive%%.
      * `medium` : Moderately difficult feature, barely acceptable implementation %%&nbsp;e.g. an _edit_ command that requires the user to type _all_ fields, even the ones that are not being edited%%.
      * `high`: One of the below
        * A moderately difficult feature but fully implemented %%&nbsp;e.g. an _edit_ command that allows editing any field%%.
        * A difficult feature with a reasonable implementation but some aspects are not covered %%&nbsp;undo/redo command that only allows a single undo/redo%%.